 Contact Paul Davis for all your property damage needs.
 (479) 644-7782

-- Obviously, it is always important to be sure you and your family (and don’t forget pets) are unharmed and that you contact your relatives and friends to inform them that you are safe.
+- Of course, it’s always important to make sure you and your family (and don’t forget pets) are secure and that you contact your friends and relatives to inform them that you are all safe.

 - Report the damage to your insurance company as soon as you can.

-- Keep a listing of all household personal belongings or goods you have thrown out and receipts for any expenses you incur while protecting your property.
+- Keep a listing of any household goods or personal belongings that you have thrown out and receipts for any expenses you incur in protecting your home.

 Water Damage Tips